Lanyamhamad/BookStore/books/README.md

 ✅ Browse books with details like author, price, and cover images.
 ✅ Add books to a shopping cart and manage the cart.
 ✅ View book categories and recommendations.
-✅ SQLite database for storing books and user authentication.
+✅ firebase database for storing books.
 ✅ State management using **Provider**.
 ✅ Beautiful UI with a responsive design.
 ✅ Bottom navigation for easy access to pages.
-✅ User authentication (Login & Signup) with SQLite.
+✅ Order history and purchase tracking.

 ---

 ## **Tech Stack**
 - **Framework:** Flutter (Dart)
 - **State Management:** Provider
-- **Database:** SQLite (sqflite package)
+- **Database:** firebase (firebase package)
 - **UI Components:** Material Design, Google Nav Bar

 ---